Starting back in High School, when I joined the track team, I have loved to run.

 You get the point.

-Well, the more times he came back from a ride and told me about how peaceful it was, how he got a great workout or how much better he felt…I decided it was time to get off my “fanny” and get geared up to ride again.
+Well the more times he came back from a ride and told me about how peaceful, how he got a great workout or how much better he felt…I decided it was time to get off my “fanny” and get geared up to ride again.

-My entry back to road biking was going to be a “millimeter approach,” i.e. small but significant steps towards the end goal.
-Which, for me, the end goal would be to ride with my husband together and not two miles behind him, and to go out for a good 25-30-mile tour.
+My entry back to road biking was going to be a “millimeter approach.” i.e. small but significant steps towards the end goal.
+Which for me the end goal would be to ride with my husband together and not 2 miles behind him and go out for a good 25-30-mile tour.

-First, I found my very dusty helmet, my incredibly ugly and worn bike shoes.
-I pumped up my tires and hit the trail.
+First, I found my very dusty helmet, my incredibly ugly and worn bike shoes, pumped up my tires and hit the trail.